-Revenue recognition related to claims may be accelerated if an entity is able to determine that it has a legally enforceable right to consideration related to a claim in excess of its costs.
+Revenue recognition related to claims may be accelerated if an entity is able to determine that it has a legally enforceable right to consideration related to a claim in excess of its costs

-- 4 This represents the total estimated amount for the unit of account. - 5 Alternatively, costs may be deferred (excluded from contract costs), with no adjustment to revenue. - 5 Claims are amounts in excess of (or not included in) the agreed-upon contract price that the seller seeks to collect from the customer or others for customer-caused delays, errors in specifications and designs, contract terminations, change orders in dispute or unapproved regarding both scope and price, or other causes of unanticipated additional costs. - A seller may adopt an accounting policy of adjusting claim revenues only when the revenues are received.
+- 4 This represents the total estimated amount for the unit of account. - Alternatively, costs may be deferred (excluded from contract costs), with no adjustment to revenue. - Claims are amounts in excess of (or not included in) the agreed-upon contract price that the seller seeks to collect from the customer or others for customer-caused delays, errors in specifications and designs, contract terminations, change orders in dispute or unapproved regarding both scope and price, or other causes of unanticipated additional costs. - A seller may adopt an accounting policy of adjusting claim revenues only when the revenues are received.

 Current U.S. GAAP ASU Impact Time value of money Generally, the time value of money is not considered.
 The time value of money should be reflected in the promised consideration when the contract includes a significant financing component.
 The interest rate used should reflect a hypothetical financing-only transaction between the entity and the customer on the date of contract inception.
 Companies will need to assess whether a contract includes a significant financing component and may need to adjust total revenue and recognize interest income or expense.
-This calculation is not required if, at contract inception,

-Allocation of revenue

-Revenue is allocated among segments on the basis of the relative value of each segment.
+This calculation is not required if, at contract inception, the expected time between when the entity transfers the promised goods or services to the customer and when the customer pays for those goods or services will be one year or less.
+(ASC 606-10-32-15 through 32-20) Allocation of revenue Revenue is allocated among segments on the basis of the relative value of The transaction price (and changes therein) is allocated to performance obligations on the basis of their relative For a contract with differing fee types (e.g., cost-reimbursable and fixed-price each segment.
 In general, significant estimation of value is not required because segmentation is only allowed when the segments have been separately proposed or when the entity has a significant history of selling the segments separately.
 (SOP 81-1, ¶ 39)